Appstun/NeuroInfoAPI-Docs/schedule.md

 | `year`    | integer | No       | Year (defaults to current year if not provided) |

 > [!NOTE]
 > The oldest weekly schedule is week 38 2024.
-Valid years range from 2023 to current year.

 #### Request Examples